 Large scale scientometric analyses are commonly performed with bibliographic databases~\citep{Napolitano2021,dion2018gendered,peroni2020practice,cho2018link}, as they provide the necessary structured meta-data for formal citations.
 Software could be included in such analyses if its formal citations are represented within those databases and semantically correctly structured.
+A semantic representation is important because metadata that is not correctly structured can become useless for downstream tasks.
+Proper representation of the software name and version, for instance, is crucial for tracking of software usage, and are necessary for the disambiguation of citation targets by data providers themselves.
+As described, \citet{stall2023journal} argue that updates to existing infrastructure might be necessary for this purpose.
 We analyze how well software references are represented within the state of the art bibliographic databases Semantic Scholar\footnote{\url{https://www.semanticscholar.org/}} and Crossref\footnote{\url{https://www.crossref.org/}} to asses how well they can be used as scientometric resources with respect to the analyses of scientific software usage.
 Semantic Scholar is a discovery service for scientific literature~\citep{wade2022semantic} developed and maintained by the Allen Institute for Artificial Intelligence (AI2).
 The service is based on the Semantic Scholar Academic Graph (S2AG) containing meta-data of scientific publications for 205M publications and 2.5B citation edges~\citep{wade2022semantic}.
 A major aspect of Semantic Scholar is to integrate machine learning methods to enhance data quality and search.
 They did, for instance, develop a system for publication deduplication named S2APLER and perform citation linking based on fuzzy text-matching heuristics~\citep{kinney2023semantic}.